me11203sci/sancta-trinitas/content/On the Dogma of the Blessed Trinity.md

 date: 2025-11-12
 ---
 ![[media/UnusPersonalisDeus.webp]]
-# TODO: Move to another article page and make index a more general bible study page

 [[Telos|End]].
-TODO: Work on website introduction.
 Assume that scripture is the Word of God.
 For Good Catholics to comprehend the mystery fully, then explain it to those who doubt.
 # I - RATIO VT IMAGO DEI